By: Meera Eragoda, Staff Writer

-“I think it’s a big problem that I think the category ‘lesbian’ is racialized white and able-bodied, so we need to think about that.
+“I think it’s a big problem that the category ‘lesbian’ is racialized white and able-bodied, so we need to think about that.
 That’s why it’s really interesting, the word ‘womanist’, it intrigues me, how people are navigating it.
 And Two-Spirit is not the same as ‘lesbian’ so how do we navigate those kinds of things, right?
 And develop a deeper understanding.”

 To Chenier, accessibility, remaining a grassroots project, and being woman-focused were and continue to be three fundamental aspects of ALOT, and she strives for inclusivity.

-The archives now contain content from people with a variety of identities, including gay men, in order to follow traditional archival practises and avoid breaking up collections of oral testimonies just because some of them may not be solely focused on lesbians.
+The archives now contain content from people with a variety of identities, including gay men, in order to follow traditional archival practices and avoid breaking up collections of oral testimonies just because some of them may not be solely focused on lesbians.

 “If it was only gay men, we would say no, this is not the repository.
 But it has lesbians in it.
 If there’s some gay men in it, or straight people, we don’t care.”